Vietnam.vn - Nền tảng quảng bá Việt Nam

 AI robots are on the rise.

-In 1960, Devol succeeded in producing the world's first industrial robot called Unimate, spending a total of $5 million on research and development.
+In 1960, Devol succeeded in producing the world's first industrial robot called Unimate, with a total investment of $5 million in research and development.
 Unimate was born and attracted the attention of American automakers, especially General Motors - the giant in the auto industry at that time, who wanted to automate the factory.
 In the same year, Devol sold the first Unimate robot.

 In 1966, after the successes, large-scale production of the robot began.
 In 2005, Popular Mechanics magazine selected Devol's Unimate as one of the top 50 inventions of the past 50 years.